The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound

 Unlike the {\tt AB} and {\tt PE} tasks, models trained for {\tt COVID} were pretrained using the LUSData dataset.
 We repeated the linear classification and fine-tuning experiments using models pretrained on the COVIDx-US training set.
-Tables~\ref{tab:covid-test-set-linear}~and~\ref{tab:covid-test-set-finetune} respectively report the results of linear and fine-tuning evaluations.
+Table~\ref{tab:covid-test-set-results} reports the results of linear and fine-tuning evaluations.
 As was observed for backbones pretrained on LUSData, pretraining with the AugUS-O pipeline resulted in the greatest test set AUC.

 The trends observed for the {\tt COVID} task are different than those observed for the {\tt AB} and {\tt PE} tasks.
 Regardless of the augmentation pipeline, SimCLR-pretrained weights resulted in better performance than ImageNet-pretrained or random weight initialization.
-On object classification tasks, models pretrained using the BYOL and AugUS-D pipelines performed the best.
+On object classification tasks, models pretrained using the StandardAug and AugUS-D pipelines performed the best.
 However, on the diagnostic {\tt COVID} task, AugUS-O performed best.
-Recall that AugUS-O was designed to retain semantic information, while both BYOL and AugUS-D contain the very impactful crop \& resize (C\&R) transform that can obscure large portions of the image.
+Recall that AugUS-O was designed to retain semantic information, while both StandardAug and AugUS-D contain the very impactful crop \& resize (C\&R) transform that can obscure large portions of the image.
 Object classification tasks require scale invariance, which is enforced by applying C\&R during SSL pretraining.
 Diagnostic tasks, on the other hand, require global image context for interpreters to make a decision, which is preserved best by the AugUS-O pipeline.